MasterJayanX/OneClickAppInstaller/README.md

 ### Languages
 [English](https://github.com/MasterJayanX/OneClickAppInstaller/blob/main/README.md) | [Español](https://github.com/MasterJayanX/OneClickAppInstaller/blob/main/README_ES.md) | [Francais](https://github.com/MasterJayanX/OneClickAppInstaller/blob/main/README_FR.md)
 ## Description
-OneClickAppInstaller is a simple CLI tool that allows you to create a script to automatically install all of your apps on Windows, macOS or Linux with only one click.
+OneClickAppInstaller is a simple CLI tool that allows you to create a script to automatically install all of your apps on Windows, macOS or Linux with just one click.
 ## Requirements
 Windows: